-Operating expenses for the three months ended March 31, 2012, were \$3,737 million, an increase of \$308 million, or 9 percent, as compared with the three months ended March 31, 2011.
+Operating expenses for the three months ended March 31, 2013, were \$3,816 million, an increase of \$79 million, or 2 percent, as compared with the three months ended March 31, 2012.
 A significant portion of this increase is due to the following changes in underlying trends in expenses:

-- Increased unit volume and inflation contributed to the increase in compensation and benefits expense. - Higher fuel prices and volume increases, partially offset by improved fuel efficiency, accounted for the majority of the increase in fuel expenses. - Purchased services expenses increased due to higher volume-related costs, including purchased transportation for BNSF Logistics, a wholly-owned third-party logistics company, and increased locomotive maintenance costs. - Depreciation expense increased as a result of increased capital expenditures, net of retirements, partially offset by a slight reduction in depreciation rates for certain asset classes. - There were no significant changes in underlying trends for equipment rents expense. - An unfavorable arbitration ruling in 2012 increased materials and other expenses. - Interest expense increased due to a higher average debt balance. - The effective tax rate was 37.1 percent for both the three months ended March 31, 2012 and 2011.
+- Compensation and benefits expense increased primarily due to increased unit volumes and inflation, partially offset by initiatives. - Fuel expenses increased due to higher fuel prices and volume, partially offset by improved efficiency. - Purchased services expenses increased primarily due to higher volume-related costs, including purchased transportation for BNSF Logistics, LLC, a wholly-owned, third-party logistics company. - There were no significant changes in underlying trends for depreciation and amortization and equipment rents expense. - Materials and other expense decreased primarily due to expense recorded in the prior year for an unfavorable arbitration ruling. - Interest expense increased primarily due to a higher average debt balance. - The effective tax rate was 38.1 percent and 37.1 percent for the three months ended March 31, 2013 and 2012, respectively.
+The 2012 effective tax rate includes favorable state tax credits.